Abdur-Rahman-Argon/Shoping.com/README.md

 #### Description:

-My website is Car Parts Industry, we display our parts website and customer parches it. then payment. we show customer review in home page. and our customer and parches summary.
+My website isShoping.com, It is Full E-commerce WEbsite.
+Customer visist our website and see our product.
+They are add to his cart and also love product his wishlist.
+They show his cart product and also confirm order.
+They also payment his order.
+If his order paid then they cannot remove it ether can remove it.
+They also track his order and see his orders position.

 ### How Works my Website?

-- 1st data load from mongoDB and Home and Parts Page.
+- 1st data load from mongoDB database and  show home page and shop page.
-- user Parches and Payment
+- user Parches product and  abb his cart or likes.
+- customer confirm his carts order and also payment complete.
-- if not payment cancel item from client site and server site.
+- if not paid then cancel his order. or paid order cannot cancel.
-- admin add new parts add client site and see server site
+- admin add new product add that upload in  server site and also show client site.
-- Customer create, login, reset his password or profile.
+- Customer create a account, login, reset his password or profile Update.
-- Firebase Authentication System and MongoDb server.
+- Use Firebase For Authentication System and data store for MongoDb database.
-- customer add review and seen home page.
+- If received order then customer add review and show It home page.

+#client Site Tachnology:
+- HTML5
+- CSS3
+- Javascript(ES6)
+- React.Js

 # Used Frame-work and Library
 - React Library.
 - React TailWind Css
 - Daisy Ui